mittwald/mittnite/README.md

 CMD ["-config-dir", "/etc/mittnite.d"]
 ```

-The directory specified with `config-dir` can contain any number of `.hcl` configuration files; all files in that directory are loaded by Mittnite on startup and can contain any of the configuration directives described in the following section:
+The directory specified with `--config-dir` can contain any number of `.hcl` configuration files; all files in that directory are loaded by Mittnite on startup and can contain any of the configuration directives described in the following section:

 ## Configuration directives